 Are you worried about passing the medical exam?
 If an insurance company already turned you down or you know you have medical issues, a simplified whole-life policy may be better.

 You don’t have to undergo a medical exam, but you answer a few specific questions about your health.
 Your answers determine your eligibility and premiums.
 Simplified whole life insurance premiums are higher than traditional whole life but less costly than guaranteed whole life insurance.

 - Guaranteed Acceptance Life Insurance

 Do you have serious medical issues?
 Would any insurance company turn you down?
 Guaranteed whole life insurance is your best option.
-Anyone qualifies for this policy because there’s no medical exam or medical questions.
+Anyone qualifies for this policy because there are no medical exams or questions.

-You pay much higher premiums and have lower coverage amounts, but get a coverage that you otherwise wouldn’t get if you didn’t have a policy with no medical exam life insurance for seniors.
+You pay much higher premiums and have lower coverage amounts but get coverage that you otherwise wouldn’t get if you didn’t have a policy with no medical exam life insurance for seniors.
 The exact premium increase depends on your age and your answers to the medical questions.
-In general, though, you may pay as much as 75% – 100% more for no medical exam life insurance at the age of 70.
+You may generally pay as much as 75% – 100% more for no medical exam life insurance at 70.

 Let’s dig deep:

 When we say ‘no medical exam,’ we mean no paramedical exam.
 It helps to understand what it entails so you can decide if paying the higher premiums for no exam is worth it.

 A paramedical exam is a quick overview of your health.
 A technician or nurse comes to you (or you go to them).
 They ask specific health questions about your current health and health history.
 They take a few drops of blood and a urine sample, and you’re on your way.